Miffyli/minecraft-bc-2020/README.md

 Only including succesfull games from ObtainDiamond we obtained significantly higher results (20 and above, vs. 12-20 here.).
 This filtering is _not_ included in this code.

 This data is included in the `MineRL-ObtainDiamond-labels.csv`, and also available on [Google Sheets](https://docs.google.com/spreadsheets/d/1XqI5dIQEvmfSzujHL7aom1GTEJbwDK9zuRT7_HbPAfQ).
+Direct all your thanks to Yanick who spent many hours in front of 64x64 Minecraft game play videos!

 ## Code contents